doctral/Clean-Architecture-with-ASP.NET-Core/README.md

 3. Create Entity Config for each table
 4. Implement DbContext, which is a combination of Unit of Work and Repository patterns
 5. Implement Queries and Commands
+6. To enable buld insert/update/delete, we can use an open-source lib: z.EntityFramework.Plus for entity framework core.

 ### Application Project
 1. Interface of Queries and Commands